1 cup milk powder (condensed milk)

 For Sugar Syrup required before decorating it with coconut powder:

 * In a large pan, add water, sugar, and ground cardamom seeds (for nice aroma) and bring it to boil.

 * Keep stirring the syrup until the sugar is dissolved.

 * Keep the syrup aside and prepare for dumplings.

 For Gulab Jamun dumplings:

-- Divide the dough in equal portions and roll them into round balls.
+* Divide the dough in equal portions.
+Now, press the dough ball with your thumb and fill the nuts mixture and roll them into round balls.

-- Take a large pan for frying dumplings as they are going to expand double the size you made.
+* Take a large pan for frying dumplings as they are going to expand the size you made.

-- It should take about 7 minutes to fry the gulab jamuns.
+* It should take about 7 minutes to fry the gulab jamuns.
 While frying keep rolling the gulab jamuns around so they are evenly browned.
-Fry until the gulab jamuns become dark brown.
+Fry until the gulab jamuns become brown in color.

-- The gulab jamuns should sit in the hot syrup for at least 20 minutes prior to serving.
+* The gulab jamuns should sit in the hot syrup for at least 20 minutes prior to serving.
+After 20mins or just before serving just role them over dry coconut powder and serve.
 Gulab jamuns can be kept at room temperature for about a week and up to one month when refrigerated.